runpod/docs/docs/cli/projects/get-started.md

 ## Step 6.
 Interact with your Endpoint

-Finally, you'll interact with your Endpoint by running a `curl` command to fetch the IP address from the deployed serverless function.
+Finally, you'll interact with your Endpoint by running a `curl` command to fetch the IP address from the deployed Serverless function.
-You'll see how your code runs as expected and is tested in the development environment.
+You'll see how your code runs as expected and tested in the development environment.

-When the deployment is complete, you can interact with your Endpoint as you would any other Endpoint.
+When the deployment completes, you can interact with your Endpoint as you would any other Endpoint.

-Replace the previous Endpoint url with the new one and add your API key.
+Replace the previous Endpoint URL and specify the new one and add your API key.

 Then, run the following command: